September 3rd, 2019 Last Updated on: August 9th, 2021

 When non-natives set out to learn all they can about Native American religions, beliefs and practices, or when tribal people want to learn about the beliefs of other nations, they usually end up with the type of general overview.
 Also, throughout their reading and research, some particular terms come up again and again.

 One is Waken-Tanka, which is described above as the great or sacred mystery that may encompass the idea of a creator god, spirits, and the existence of an unknowable force that exists in everything.
 Other common words and ceremonial types are included below.
 Many people have heard these terms from reading or movies, but may not truly understand what they are.

 The Sun Dance

-Many Native religions view the sun as a great power in their spiritual world.
+Many tribes view the sun as a great power in their spiritual world.
 The Sun Dance practiced by many cultures is a way to honor the sun.
 It also allows warriors to experience awe-inspiring spiritual visions.[vii]

 This ritualistic dance involves erecting a large, painted pole at the center of the dance place, fasting for the duration, painting or otherwise decorating their bodies, performing a vigorous, circular dance, and, occasionally, cutting or piercing their own skin with blades and hooks.
 This last part is only practiced by some of the tribes that perform this ceremony.